Application Deadline: March 1

 - We strongly recommend at least one observational drawing (and this could count as your analog submission if you are only submitting one).

-- We recommend a maximum of one group project (and if you do choose to submit a group project, please explicitly specify your role in the project using the SlideRoom text boxes.)
+- If you choose to submit a group project, we recommend only including one (and if you do choose to submit a group project, please explicitly specify your role in the project using the SlideRoom text boxes).

 - Create a SlideRoom account.
 If you need assistance with SlideRoom, refer to their support section.

-- Choose your Mode of Admission (Transfer) and program (B.A. or B.F.A.
-Design).
-Make sure that your major selection on SlideRoom matches your major on your ApplyTexas application.
+- Choose your Mode of Admission (Transfer) and program (B.A. or B.F.A. in Design).

-- Upload your media and include written descriptions for each project.
+- Upload your 5-8 pieces of media and include written descriptions for each project.

 - Check your MyStatus page.
 Portfolios should display as received within 5 business days.